 So are Tomatoes Fruits or Vegetables?

 As for the fruit or vegetable debate, like the chicken and egg, it all depends on who you ask.
 Since tomatoes have seeds, some consider them a fruit.
-But there’s other reasons people chose to call a tomato a fruit.
+But there are other reasons people chose to call a tomato a fruit.
 For one, prior to the 1890s, fruits weren’t taxed.
 Later the Supreme Court ruled that the tomato was a vegetable, which most horticulturists would agree with, and started to tax their purchase.